olton/progress/readme.md

 ### process()

-The `process(increment, processMessage)` method updates the progress bar.
+The `process(processMessage, increment)` method updates the progress bar.
 You can call it multiple times to update the progress.

 ```js
 progress.process();